Last updated: June 3, 2026

 - Takes an action — writes a draft, sends a message, updates a CRM, fires a Slack notification

-The difference from a simple automation: agents handle ambiguity.
-They don’t just follow if/then rules — they make judgment calls.
+The difference from a basic automation: agents handle ambiguity.
+They go beyond if/then rules and make judgment calls.

 Three places agents are replacing manual work right now